The Future of Search is in Providing Knowledge to Searchers through a Knowledge Graph

-This is one of the sections that details what a knowledge graph is like that Google might collect information about when it indexes pages these days:
+This is one of the patent sections that detail what a knowledge graph is like Google might collect information about when it indexes pages these days:

-Note that quote also mentions the word “Schema” as in “These relationships define in part a schema associated with the entity type [Person].”
-As part of the transformation of SEO from Strings to Things, The major Search Engines joined forces to offer us information on how to use Schema for structured data on the Web to provide a machine readable way of sharing information with search engines about the entities that we write about, their properties, and relationships.
+Note that the quote also mentions the word “Schema” as in “These relationships define in part a schema associated with the entity type [Person].”
+As part of the transformation of SEO from Strings to Things, The major Search Engines joined forces to offer us information on how to use Schema for structured data on the Web to provide a machine-readable way of sharing information with search engines about the entities that we write about, their properties, and relationships.

 #SEOisAEO: How Google Uses The Knowledge Graph in its AE algorithm.
-I haven’t been referring to SEO as Answer Engine Optimization, or AEO and it’s unlikely that I will start, but see it as an evolution of SEO
+I haven’t been referring to SEO as Answer Engine Optimization, or AEO and it’s unlikely that I will start, but I see it as an evolution of SEO

-Updating Knowledge Graphs
+Updating the Google Knowledge Graph

-In some implementations, a computer-implemented method is provided.
+In some implementations, a computer-implemented method works.
 The method includes identifying an entity reference in a knowledge graph, wherein the entity reference corresponds to an entity type.
 The method further includes identifying a missing data element associated with the entity reference.
-The method further includes generating a query based at least in part on the missing data element and the type of the entity reference.
+The method further includes generating a query based at least in part on the missing data element and the type of entity reference.
 The method further includes providing the query to a query processing engine.
 The method further includes receiving information from the query processing engine in response to the query.
 The method further includes updating the knowledge graph based at least in part on the received information.

 How does the search engine do this?
 The patent provides more information that fills in such details.